menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 1. Log in to Men&Mice as the DNS administrator.

-2. For a DNS zone or DNS server, right-click and select Options from the shortcut menu.
+2. For a DNS zone or DNS server, right-click and select :guilabel:`Options` from the shortcut menu.

-3. When the Options displays, click the Advanced button.
+3. When the *Options* displays, click the :guilabel:`Advanced` button.

 .. image:: ../../images/console-dns-bind-options-advanced.png
   :width: 70%